rust-lang/rust/docs/dev/README.md

 All Rust code lives in the `crates` top-level directory, and is organized as a single Cargo workspace.
 The `editors` top-level directory contains code for integrating with editors.
-Currently, it contains the plugin for VS Code (in typescript).
+Currently, it contains the plugin for VS Code (in TypeScript).
 The `docs` top-level directory contains both developer and user documentation.

 We have some automation infra in Rust in the `xtask` package.
 It contains